pawellasota/todo-flask-python/README.md

 Required modules to pre-install

-* Flask — microframework for Python based on Werkzeug and Jinja 2
+* Flask — microframework for Python based on Werkzeug and Jinja 2, with hes sub-modules

-    $ pip install Flask
+    $ pip install Flask, render_template, request, url_for, redirect, session, g, flash, jsonify

 * JSGlue - provide a Flask object with methods to handle url_for in JavaScript